Tech News Digest – April 30, 2025

 TL;DR: The LWN.net Mastodon feed, previously known as @LWN, has been renamed to @LWN@lwn.net and is now located at fedi.lwn.net.
 If you follow the old stream, it's recommended to update your subscription to ensure you continue receiving updates from the new location.

 The LWN.net fediverse (Mastodon) feed has moved; we are now known as @LWN@lwn.net.
-The migration magic has shifted many of our followers over automatically but, if you follow that stream, you might want to make sure that you have shifted to the new source.
+The migration magic has

 Read more